-Trump asks GOP Senators for 'flexibility' on Turkey sanctions
+Trump asks GOP senators for 'flexibility' on Turkey sanctions

 “He’s trying to find a way to get Turkey to not to stand up the S-400 system and so they can buy the F-35s,” Hoeven said.
 “We talked about a number of different ideas to make that happen.”

-Under the law, the administration must chose to impose at least five sanctions options from a list of a dozen.
-Those options include prohibiting sanctioned individuals from acquiring loans or making banking transactions from U.S. financial institutions, denying visas for corporate officers at sanctioned entities, and banning assistance from the export-Import Bank to sanctioned individuals.
+Under the law, the administration must choose to impose at least five sanctions options from a list of a dozen.
+Those options include prohibiting sanctioned individuals from acquiring loans or making banking transactions from U.S. financial institutions, denying visas for corporate officers at sanctioned entities, and banning assistance from the Export-Import Bank to sanctioned individuals.

 Officials had told NBC News they expected sanctions to be announced last week, but as last week came to a close they shifted to say they expect them this week.
 That seems unlikely if Trump is seeking to reach an agreement with Erdogan.